 Who Is Able To File A Claim?

-Washington State law characterizes who is qualified for look for remuneration for the passing of a friend or family member as either:
+Washington State law characterizes who is qualified to look for remuneration for the passing of a friend or family member as either:

 - The Children Or Stepchildren Of The Deceased